silentdiverchris/Archivist/README.md

 # Archivist
-A simple archiving utility to do backups the way I like to, which is essentially zipping the contents of numerous directories into individual zip files in a generic archive directory, keeping one or more generations of them there, then copying some or all of them from there to numerous other places depending on various criteria and whether those volumes are mounted, keeping one or more generations there.
+A simple archiving utility to do backups the way I like to, which is essentially zipping the contents of numerous directories into individual zip files in a local archive directory, keeping one or more generations of them there, then copying some or all of them from there to numerous other places depending on various criteria and whether those volumes are mounted, keeping one or more generations there.

 There is no UI other than the console output, it's driven from a json configuration file and reports to the console and optionally to a text log file and/or a SQL table.

-This was written to do exactly what I want from a backup/archiving system, it's not intended to be a panacea for everyone but it pretty much covers what one might want from such a thing in as much as it compresses, encrypts, copies files around and retains a series of versions of the files.
+This was written to do exactly what I want from a backup/archiving system, it's not intended to be a panacea for everyone but it pretty much covers what one might want from such a thing in as much as it compresses, encrypts, copies files around and retains however many versions of the files you want.

 It could be faster, the 7-Zip library seems to be faster than the .Net compression, and a previous version of it used RoboCopy which did the copying more quickly.
 I might update it to use RoboCopy again but it's not really a priority for me, it wasn't all that much faster and I don't sit waiting for it to finish anyway.